Reyxalim/Discord.js-Event-Handler/README.md

 For example, you can read the [example folder](https://github.com/Reyxalim/Discord.js-Event-Handler/tree/main/example)

 ## Help ##
-Need help, you can DM me on Discord.
-My tag is: `Reyxalim#8388`
+You can DM me on Discord.
+My tag is: `Reyxalim#8388` You could also join [Javascript Universe](https://discord.gg/ZffDzBwdYN)